Claude AI Review 2026: Opus 4.8 Launches With 88.6% SWE-Bench And Dynamic Workflows

 A: No. Still.
 Use ChatGPT or dedicated image tools.

-A: Cowork brings Claude Code’s agentic capabilities to non-developers through the desktop app.
-It works on your local files, coordinates sub-agents, creates polished documents and spreadsheets, and runs in the background.
+A: Cowork brings Claude Code’s agentic capabilities to non-developers through the desktop app, now powered by Opus 4.8.
+It works on local files, coordinates sub-agents, creates polished documents and spreadsheets, and runs in the background.
 Available on paid plans.
+Read our full Claude Cowork review.

-A: Yes, better than before.
-February 2026 gave free users Sonnet 4.6, file creation, connectors, and skills.
-Limited messages will frustrate sustained work, but it’s generous enough to evaluate.
+A: The free tier defaults to Sonnet 4.6 but includes the new effort control.
+To test Opus 4.8 directly, you’ll need Pro ($20/month) or higher.
+Limited messages on free will frustrate sustained work, but it’s generous enough to evaluate.
 Pro at $20/month becomes almost mandatory for daily use.

 Q: Is the $200/month Max tier worth it?

-A: For most individuals, no. Max 5x ($100/month) makes sense if you hit Pro limits twice a week.
-Max 20x ($200/month) only if Claude directly generates revenue for you.
+A: For most individuals, no. Max 5x ($100/month) makes sense if you hit Pro limits twice a week or want access to dynamic workflows in Claude Code.
+Max 20x ($200/month) only if Claude directly generates revenue for you or your team does codebase-scale refactoring weekly.

 Q: Can Claude use my computer?